 “8+ years print/digital design experience specializing in pharma, agency & in-house”

-1) It tells me exactly what you do, and where your specialization is: you’re a graphic designer who has both digital and print expertise, and is looking to continue in that direction (integrated)
+- It tells me exactly what you do, and where your specialization is: you’re a graphic designer who has both digital and print expertise and is looking to continue in that direction (integrated)

-4) It reveals additional small details that are important: you’ve worked on both the agency and client side, and likely bring a well-rounded knowledge of the business relationship and the parties involved.
+- It reveals additional small details that are important: you’ve worked on both the agency and client-side, and likely bring a well-rounded knowledge of the business relationship and the parties involved.

-- Have similarly branded variations to fit the different requirements of each platform: Your LinkedIn profile headline allows for 120 characters, Twitter and Pinterest 160, and while Google+ has virtually no limit, it does denote separate fields for a shorter “tagline” followed by a more in-depth “introduction”.
+- Have similarly branded variations to fit the different requirements of each platform: Your LinkedIn profile headline allows for 120 characters, Twitter and Pinterest 160.
 The actual verbiage can vary slightly, but make sure you’re conveying the same message across all platforms.

 - Use a job title similar to what you’re looking for, but that also keeps the door open to advancement and other opportunities.
 In other words, don’t pigeon-hole yourself into a singular title.
 This can be a headline or a short description.
 For example: “Senior designer with strong Hispanic and general market experience.”
 While this person is interested in promoting their Hispanic market experience, a niche in advertising, they’re also leaving room to be considered for general market positions as well.